vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Process Results

-**only available if scrutinizer enabled on the gateway** - scrutinizer is enabled if `results` API is enabled.
-Get the results of the processIds indexed by the scrutinizer.
-If the process is not yet finished and the votes are not encrypted, returns the **partial result**.
+Get the results of the given processId, as indexed by the scrutinizer.
+If the process doesn't have encrypted votes but it has already started, then returns the **partial results**.

-The results are represented in a two-dimension array: `Question1[Option1,Option2,...], Question2[Option1,Option2,...], ...`
+The results of an election are represented in [the following format](/architecture/components/processes?id=results).

 ```json
 {